 What is more: Outside of classes in design schools, very few design situations present with clearly defined goals.
 Fundamentally, the designer's main challenge is to understand the situation, its constituents, and their context, and from that understanding help facilitate agreement on shared goals.
 A peculiar aspect of designing is that the process of formulating (and reformulating) goals proceeds not only by explicit discussion of possible goals, but also by making artifacts related to the possible goals.
 In other words, as designers act to achieve a goal, they often discover the need to change the goal.
-(Separating goal-formulation from action is also misleading, as is separating design-thinking from design-doing.)
-Whether by a single designer or many, designing requires making goals explicit, otherwise they cannot be examined, critiqued, or improved.
+(Separating goal-formulation from action is also misleading.)
+Designing requires making goals explicit, otherwise they cannot be examined, critiqued, or improved.
 This distinguishes design from many other forms of human activity because the "why" - the goals of design - must be transparent so that the intentions and values of the designers are available for review and response, which may come from other designers or from anyone else affected by the outcomes of the design process.

-Thus we see that connecting design to feedback raises the questions: By what process do goals emerge and become explicit?
-By what process are goals examined, critiqued, improved?
+Thus we see that connecting design to feedback raises the questions: By what process are goals examined, critiqued, improved?
 As we will argue below and as Rittel well knew, the answer is: through conversation.